 Let’s examine this thesis.

 An inverted yield curve has indeed been an early warning sign of an oncoming recession.
-The past nine recessions in the U.S. were all preceded by yield curve inversion, with an average lead time of 14 months.
+The past nine recessions in the U.S. were all preceded by yield curve inversion.
+They had an average lead time of 14 months.

-As we know, though, the stock market also tends be a leading indicator of oncoming recessions.
-Thus, for yield curve inversion to be a market signal it is important that the inverted yield curve not only lead the economic turn but also the turn in the stock market.
+As we know, though, the stock market also tends to be a leading indicator of oncoming recessions.
+Thus, for yield curve inversion to be a market signal, it is important that the inverted yield curve not only lead the economic turn but also the turn in the stock market.